ISISComputingGroup/ibex_developers_manual/CAEN.md

 ### HVCAENA (Newer IOC)

+Made up of three levels the IOC level (st.cmd, config etc.), the CPP/Db support level and the CAENHVWrapper level.
+The `CAENHVWrapper` is a vendor library that contains methods to set and get data to/from CAEN crates, it is documented in the pdf files that can be found in the `CAENHVAsyn` support module.
+The CPP support level was created by [SLAC](https://www6.slac.stanford.edu/) and has been [edited by us](https://github.com/ISISComputingGroup/IBEX/issues/5544).
+The IOC level was created by us to enable use in IBEX.

+#### IOC Level

-Currently can communicate with 4 CAEN crates at a time.
+Currently can communicate with 4 CAEN crates at a time (but very extensible to add more).
 Set up by defining macros IP_ADDRESS_X and SYS_TYPE_X for X from 0 to 3.
-Another macro READ_ONLY defines whether we can write to the CAEN crate with 1 for readonly and 0 for read and write.
+Another macro READ_ONLY defines whether we can write to the CAEN crate with 1 for read-only and 0 for read/write.

-A crate is loaded in the st.cmd with:
+A crate is loaded in the st.cmd with calls to the support level:

 ```
-CAENHVAsynSetEpicsPrefix("$(MYPVPREFIX)$(IOCNAME):HV0:")
+$(IFIP0_PRESENT) CAENHVAsynSetEpicsPrefix("$(MYPVPREFIX)$(IOCNAME):HV0:")
-CAENHVAsynConfig("HV0",$(SYS_TYPE_0),"$(IP_ADDRESS_0)","username","password")
+$(IFIP0_PRESENT) CAENHVAsynConfig("HV0",$(SYS_TYPE_0),"$(IP_ADDRESS_0)","username","password")
 ```

-CAENHVAsynSetEpicsPrefix simply sets the pv prefix in the driver.
+`CAENHVAsynSetEpicsPrefix` simply sets the pv prefix in the driver.
-CAENHVAsynConfig creates a new CAENHVAsyn object, which loads dbs and creates pvs for system properties, board parameters and channel parameters.
+`CAENHVAsynConfig` creates a new `CAENHVAsyn` object, which loads dbs and creates pvs for system properties, board parameters and channel parameters.

-Read/write is set in the st.cmd with:
+Read/write is set in the st.cmd for all crates with a call to the support level:

 `CAENHVAsynReadOnly($(READ_ONLY=0))`

+#### CAENHVAsyn CPP/Db support level

+There are templates for records e.g. ai, ao.
+These templates are loaded CAENHVAsyn for board parameters, channel parameters and system properties, with fields filled out by passing macros.
+The read `Rd` records are loaded with a scan rate of 1 second and write/set `St` records are set to scan passive.
+The loading can be seen in the `CAENHVAsyn` CPP object's various `createParamX` methods with X being replaced by Binary, Integer etc. This process of loading records is initiated by the `CAENHVAsynConfig` call in the st.cmd.

+The `CAENHVAsyn` object acts as an adapter/facade to the objects it contains: crates, boards, channels.
+The `CAENHVAsyn` object overrides `asynPortDriver` methods, the overriding methods search through channel parameters, board parameters and system properties to find the value to set or get corresponding to the asyn call reason.
+These various methods often then make calls to the CAENHV